Lucius Annaeus Cornutus

-Lucius Annaeus Cornutus (Ἀνναῖος Κορνοῦτος) was a Stoic philosopher who flourished in the reign of Nero (c.
-60 AD), when his house in Rome was a school of philosophy.
+Lucius Annaeus Cornutus (Λεύκιος Ἀνναῖος Κορνοῦτος) was a Stoic philosopher who flourished in the reign of Nero, when his house in Rome was a school of philosophy.

 Life

+The amphitheatre of Leptis Magna, built during Cornutus' lifetime.

 Cornutus was a native of Leptis Magna in Libya, but resided for the most part in Rome.
 He is best known as the teacher and friend of Persius, whose fifth satire is addressed to him, as well as other distinguished students, such as Claudius Agathemerus.
 "Through Cornutus Persius was introduced to Annaeus, as well as to Lucan, who was of his own age, and also a disciple of Cornutus".
 At Persius's death, Cornutus returned to Persius' sisters a bequest made to him, but accepted Persius' library of some 700 scrolls.
 He revised the deceased poet's satires for publication, but handed them over to Caesius Bassus to edit, at the special request of the latter.

+Fool's Cap Map of the World (1580s), with Cornutus' Auriculas asini quis non habet? on the ears.

 Among Persius's satires were lines that, as Suetonius records, "even lashed Nero himself, who was then the reigning prince.
 The verse ran as follows: